 - SimpleTransition the simplest possible transition with a fixed transition energy and rate - DerivedTransition a transition with the reaction rate calculated using a Derivation.
 Uses a fixed transition energy by default, but can also associate Derivations with the momentum and energy loss rates - FixedECSTransition a transition with a fixed transition energy and cross-section (which can be specified for any number of electron distribution harmonics).
-The rates are calculated using the cross-section, together with inelastic grid mappings (see below) - DBTransition a transition obtained using detailed balance (see SOL-KiT paper [27]) with another transition which has a cross-section associated with it.
+The rates are calculated using the cross-section, together with inelastic grid mappings (see below) - DBTransition a transition obtained using detailed balance (see SOL-KiT paper[26]) with another transition which has a cross-section associated with it.
 The resulting cross-section held by this Transition object is thus also a function of position.

 In order to use Boltzmann collision operators or any of the transitions with associated cross-sections, inelastic transition grid data must be generated, in the same way as in SOL-KiT, by specifying a set of transition energies.
 Then transitions such as the FixedECSTransition and stencils such as the Boltzmann collision operator stencil can calculate rates and operators that obey particle and energy conservation.
-Term generator objects can be created in ReMKiT1D that can scan the ModelboundCRMData object.
-They then can generate all terms corresponding to the particle and/or energy loss/gain rates due to collisions, as well as any Boltzmann collision operators.
+Term generator objects can be created in ReMKiT1D, that can scan the ModelboundCRMData object and generate all terms corresponding to the particle and/or energy loss/gain rates due to collisions, as well as any Boltzmann collision operators.
 For example, particle sources can be generated using the reaction rate data of each transition, multiplying them with the ingoing state densities corresponding to the transition and by the population change due to the transition.
-In the above electron impact ionization example the population change
+In the above electron impact ionization example the population change for electrons and ions is +1, while it is -1 for the atoms.
+In general, these produce terms of the form where b is the species index (and can be associated with any species in either the ingoing or outgoing state lists), $I_T$ is the ingoing state list for transition T, $K^T$ is the reaction rate of the transition, and $P_b^T$ is the population change of species b in transition T. These sorts of generated terms are diagonal stencil terms using model-bound rate data and are implicit in the final ingoing state density (given as the first associated variable for that species).
+Other term generators can be found in the code documentation and examples.